crashka/euchre-plt/apps/README.md

 ### Run the application

-Open a browser window and navigate to `localhost:5000`.
+Open a browser window and navigate to `localhost:5001` (or whatever port number was specified for the `flask` command).
 The usage of the application should be pretty self-explanatory.

 Here is a sample dashboard result after running the `"demo"` tournament (configured in `config/tournaments.yml`):